 Wind Resistance

-The Explorer performed OK with our box fan test where we set up a fan 24 inches to the side of the stove while boiling a kettle of water.
+The Explorer performed OK with our box fan test, where we set up a fan 24 inches to the side of the stove while boiling a kettle of water.
 It clocked in at 5 minutes, just 75 seconds longer than without the fan.
-However, when we were cooking in a natural breeze (i.e., variable and unpredictable), the story changed.
+However, when cooking outside in a natural breeze (i.e., variable and unpredictable), the story changed.
 While this stove does have a windscreen, it only protects the top of the stove, not the area below where the burner is housed.
-Therefore, when wind starts creeping in, low flames are prone to being snuffed out.
+Therefore, when the wind starts creeping in, low flames are prone to being snuffed out.
 Because the Explorer does not have an auto-ignition system, you will have to move your cookware out of the way each time this happens to relight the burner.

 Simmering Ability